GSA Schedules Free Resources

 A firm listed on a GSA Schedule helps avoid the open procurements typically found on FedBizOpps.gov and makes available contract opportunities only if you are on the GSA list.
 And best of all, the average time to get a purchase or GSA Task order is 15 days, compared to 265 days for FedBizOpps solicitations.

-While initially obtaining a GSA Schedule contract can take many months and is a complex process, once awarded a GSA contract, it is good for five years with three 5-year options.
+While initially obtaining a GSA Schedule contract can take many months and is a complex process, once awarded a GSA contract, it provides many benefits:

 GSA FAQ - Many of your questions answered.